Backpackstudio/wpPlugAndPlay/README.md

 Note: wpPlugAndPlay uses singleton pattern, so your plugin is always singleton object trough entire lifecycle of WordPress request.

 ## Autoloading PHP classes
-wpPlugAndPlay comes with built in feature allowing PHP to load the classes or interfaces which are placed in ./framworks folder in your plugin directory.
+wpPlugAndPlay comes with built in feature allowing PHP to load automatically the classes or interfaces which are placed in ./framworks folder in your plugin directory.
 It supports namespaces.
 For example class \MyNamespace\MyClass should be defined in file ./frameworks/MyNamespace/MyClass.php and its loaded automatically.
 No need to write any code to include your PHP scripts.

 Note: Autoloading is not available if using PHP in CLI interactive mode.